Glubs9/total_functional_programming_language/README.md

 	<li> ack{a, b} (returns the ackerrman function, this is not too useful but is a good example of a non-primitive function)</li>
 </ol>

+#### FAQ
+can the bottom type really be returned explicitly?
+	- I have my doubts about this.
+Although literally it shouldn't return and it doesn't technically make sense.
+I think it works well for the purpose it is employed here.
+It works well enough to ignore the obvious theoretic problems at least.
+I am getting infinites in my non-prim functions when using the if function
+	- due to time constraints and the like, this language is purely eagerly evalulated.
+This includes the if function.
+Normally if functions are lazily evaluated to enable proper recursion.
+As of right now i don't have the time to fix it.
+This will be fixed later but I just can't right now.
+Please be patient.